The Philadelphia Phillies, New York Mets and New York Yankees shared a rare distinction this past weekend.

 All three teams were favored in every game they played.

 How did they do as the anointed chalk?
-Mixed bag.
+It was a mixed bag.

 The Yankees went 2-1 on the road against the Washington Nationals.
 The Phillies were 1-2 against the Miami Marlins at home, and the Mets had a significant ninth-inning collapse Saturday followed by a blowout loss Sunday.
 They went 1-2 at home against the Atlanta Braves.